dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 In both cases, the letter `é` is represented as a single Swift `Character` value that represents an extended grapheme cluster.
 In the first case, the cluster contains a single scalar;
-in the second case, it's a cluster of two scalars:
+in the second case, it's a cluster of two scalars.

 ```swift
 let eAcute: Character = "\u{E9}"                         // é